Burn (Deep Purple album): Music and lyrics

-Paul Stanley of KISS was inspired by "Burn" to write "I Stole Your Love" (the opening track of Love Gun).
+Paul Stanley of Kiss was inspired by "Burn" to write "I Stole Your Love" (the opening track of Love Gun).

 "Might Just Take Your Life" starts as a mid-paced song with a funky blues tone, with an organ chord progression by Lord, inserted as a solo intro.
 Coverdale explained that the track was influenced by The Band's "Chest Fever" based on a blues-oriented sound.
 From its lyrical context, according to Coverdale, it was meant for a group of people who have laughed at him and Hughes at their backs when they first thought of joining the group in 1973.
 The arrangement sets off without a guitar solo, alongside a key change, and a tambourine was added to the percussion mix.
 Lord finishes it off with the Hammond organ solo arrangement nearly at the end of the track.
 Blackmore's guitar solo was in the mix but sounded inaudible due to an overlay of the organ solo and other instruments.

 "Lay Down, Stay Down", the third track of the album, was the first to be finished in the studio.
-It contains influences from funk and rock and roll and features Paice's drums, cowbell, and tambourine in a prominent role.
-At first, the song had a slightly different arrangement and its working title was "That's Alright".
+It has funk and rock and roll influences and prominently features Paice's drums, cowbell and tambourine.
+At first the song had a slightly different arrangement and its working title was "That's Alright".
 Coverdale claimed that the composition had the alternate working title of "Shit Fuck Cack Wank"; according to him, "Glenn Hughes and I would wrap our golden tonsils around those swear-words throughout rehearsals until I came up with 'Lay Down, Stay Down' – wherever the fuck that came from.
 I suppose it was like all those Elvis lyrics, looking for trouble and stuff – that was a cracker."
-Paice affirmed that this was his favorite track on this album.
+Paice said it his favourite track on the album.

 "Sail Away" is written with a funk-bluesier sound that is even compared with Led Zeppelin's "Trampled Under Foot" (released one year later).
 At first, Coverdale sang the parts so low that he wasn't satisfied with the results, but when the finished song was later listened to in the studio, with Coverdale's re-recorded vocal tracks, it sounded exceptional, getting what he wanted.
 It was first played on a tape of a cymbal played in reverse, in order to achieve an effect.
-Blackmore also uses the Synthi Hi-Fli guitar synthesizer in the song to play its "lyrical and haunting fade-out solo" with a slide guitar.
-Lord also plays the song with the synthesizer which is also replicated to the tone of Stevie Wonder, which the band was originally inspired on that track by its rhythm from Wonder's song, "Superstition".
+Blackmore also uses the Synthi Hi-Fli guitar synthesiser in the song to play its "lyrical and haunting fade-out solo" with a slide guitar.
+Lord also plays the song with the synthesiser which is also replicated to the tone of Stevie Wonder, which the band was originally inspired on that track by its rhythm from Wonder's song, "Superstition".